 If I were to visit Ljubljana just for a day, I’d pick this place for a meal.

-Zrno do Zrna Health Store
+Zrno do Zrna – Vegan-Friendly Health Store

 A small but very well stocked wholefood store.
 It’s not a vegan store, but they do have a lot of vegan products.

 If you’re staying somewhere with a kitchen, you can also buy tofu, fake meats and non-dairy milk, which are reasonably priced.

 Vegan Ice Cream in Ljubljana

-Ljubljana has so many ice cream places, you sometimes cannot walk more than 3 minutes without coming across one.
+Ljubljana has so many ice cream places, you sometimes cannot walk more than 3 minutes without coming across one!

 It tried the vegan flavours at two places, Cacao and Vigo.
 Both places were recommended to me by locals as “the best ice cream in Ljubljana”.

 Nothing is labelled as vegan though, so it’s best to ask the staff what’s vegan, to be on the safe side.

 There’s another ice cream place that offers rice milk based ice cream, called Zvezda’s Ice Cream.

 The Central Market in Ljubljana

 It’s located between the Dragon Bridge and the Triple Bridge, right in the city centre.
-The market is open daily until about 4 pm.

 The prices are likely to be a bit higher than in other places in the city, but you’ll be supporting local rather than imported produce.

 Public Bar & Vegan Kitchen in Bled

 I was happy to find a fully vegan restaurant at the shopping area by the lake and had a thoroughly enjoyable meal there.

 It took us a long time to decide what to order as everything on the menu looked fantastic.

 The service was very friendly and very fast.
 If you’re going to Bled, don’t miss this place.